 He has authored The Liberating Image: The Imago Dei in Genesis 1 (Brazos Press, 2005), which is translated into Korean, and A New Heaven and a New Earth: Reclaiming Biblical Eschatology (Baker Academic, 2014), which won the 2014 Word Guild Award — Biblical Studies Category.
 It has been translated into Korean and Spanish.

 His next projects are three projected volumes: Portrait of a Disgruntled Prophet: Samuel’s Resistance to God and the Undoing of Saul (Eerdmans); Shaped by God’s Story: Christian Worldview in a Global Key (IVP Academic); and God’s Prism: The Imago Dei in the Biblical Story (Baker Academic).
-He will then work on two books for Cascade: Life and Death in the Garden of Eden: A Theological Reading of Genesis 2–3 (to be published by Cascade), and 1 Samuel (in the Cascade Companions series).
+He will then work on two books for Cascade: Life and Death in the Garden of Eden: A Theological Reading of Genesis 2–3 and 1 Samuel (in the Cascade Companions series).

-Before beginning at Northeastern Seminary in 2011, Middleton taught at Roberts Wesleyan College for ten years, and before that at Colgate Rochester Crozer Divinity School (Rochester, NY), the Caribbean Graduate School of Theology in Kingston, Jamaica, Redeemer University College (Ancaster, ON), and the Institute for Christian Studies (Toronto, ON).
+Before beginning at Northeastern Seminary in 2011, Middleton taught at Roberts Wesleyan University for ten years, and before that at Colgate Rochester Crozer Divinity School (Rochester, NY), the Caribbean Graduate School of Theology in Kingston, Jamaica, Redeemer University College (Ancaster, ON), and the Institute for Christian Studies (Toronto, ON).
 He has also served as campus minister at two universities in Canada (the University of Guelph and Brock University) and two in the United States (Syracuse University and the University of Rochester).